Guide to probate

 The process of applying for the grant and the document you use to manage the estate is often generically referred to as 'probate' – for simplicity, this is the term we will use in the guide.

-Probate is the same for everyone in England, Wales and Northern Ireland, but if you live in Scotland it's called 'confirmation'.
-For full information, see the Scottish Courts and Tribunals website.
+Probate is the same for everyone in England, Wales and Northern Ireland, but if you live in Scotland it's called 'confirmation' (see below for more info on how this differs).

 Put simply, and in order, the executor's job and the process of dealing with probate involves: